 In Fudala et al., buprenorphine alone and buprenorphine/naloxone both reduced use of opioids as measured by urine tests.
-At four weeks, the percent of negative urine samples was 17.8% in the buprenorphine/naloxone arm and 20.7% in the buprenorphine alone arm compared to 5.8% in the placebo arm (p<0.001 for both vs. placebo).100 The overall rate of opioid-negative urine samples increased during the open-label study to 67% at week 52.100 The 2014 Cochrane meta-analysis showed maintenance treatment with buprenorphine significantly reduced the use of opioids as measured by the percent of positive urine tests compared to placebo at high doses (standardized mean difference [d]: -1.17; 95% CI: -1.85 to -0.49; three studies; 729 patients) at four to 48 weeks but not at medium doses (d: -0.08 95% CI: -0.78 to 0.62; two studies; 463 patients) at two to 16 weeks.101
+At four weeks, the percent of negative urine samples was 17.8% in the buprenorphine/naloxone arm and 20.7% in the buprenorphine alone arm compared to 5.8% in the placebo arm (p<0.001 for both vs. placebo).
+The overall rate of opioid-negative urine samples increased during the open-label study to 67% at week 52.
+The 2014 Cochrane meta-analysis showed maintenance treatment with buprenorphine significantly reduced the use of opioids as measured by the percent of positive urine tests compared to placebo at high doses at four to 48 weeks (standardized mean difference [d]: -1.17; 95% CI: -1.85 to -0.49; three studies; 729 patients) but not at medium doses at two to 16 weeks (d: -0.08 95% CI: -0.78 to 0.62; two studies; 463 patients).
+In the percent of positive urine tests compared to placebo at high doses at four to 48 weeks (standardized mean difference [d]: -1.17; 95% CI: -1.85 to -0.49; three studies; 729 patients) but not at medium doses at two to 16 weeks (d: -0.08 95% CI: -0.78 to 0.62; two studies; 463 patients).

 Seven of the 10 studies included in the 2016 CADTH review measured the use of opioids with urine tests.
 These studies presented mixed evidence on the efficacy of buprenorphine/naloxone and methadone in reducing illicit use of opioids.
-Five of these studies found patients treated with buprenorphine/naloxone were less likely to test positive for opioids compared to patients receiving methadone, with two studies finding statistical significance.
+Point estimates in five of these studies showed patients treated with buprenorphine/naloxone were numerically less likely to test positive for opioids compared to patients receiving methadone, with two studies reporting statistical significance.
 A longitudinal one-year study including 3,812 outpatients with OUD reported 47% of patients receiving buprenorphine/naloxone compared to 70% of patients receiving methadone had opioid- and cocaine-positive urine samples at one year of follow-up (p<0.001).
-106 Also, a 12-week randomized controlled trial reported that the percentage of urine tests positive for opioids was 0.2% for patients treated with buprenorphine/naloxone versus 1.5% for patients treated with methadone (p=0.03).
-The remaining two of the seven studies found patients receiving methadone were less likely to test positive for opioids compared to patients treated with buprenorphine/naloxone, with one study reporting statistical significance; this open-label extension of a randomized controlled trial of methadone versus buprenorphine/naloxone followed 795 patients for up to five years (average 4.5 years) and found 42.8% versus 31.7% of buprenorphine/naloxone and methadone patients, respectively, had positive urine samples at follow up (p<0.01).
+106. Also, a 12-week RCT reported that the percentage of urine tests positive for opioids was 0.2% for patients treated with buprenorphine/naloxone versus 1.5% for patients treated with methadone (p=0.03).107 Point estimates in the remaining two of the seven studies suggested patients receiving methadone were numerically less likely to test positive for opioids compared to patients treated with buprenorphine/naloxone, with one study reporting statistical significance; this open-label extension of a RCT of methadone versus buprenorphine/naloxone followed 795 patients for an average of 4.5 years and found 42.8% versus 31.7% of patients randomized to buprenorphine/naloxone and methadone, respectively, had positive urine samples at follow up (p<0.01).
 103,108